abinit/abinit/doc/mkdocs-tutorials/base4.md

 might take about one minute, and is the longer of the four basic lessons.
 You should start it now.

+{% dialog tests/tutorial/Input/tbase4_7.in tests/tutorial/Refs/tbase4_7.out %}

 You can monitor its evolution by editing from time to time the tbase4_7_STATUS file that the code updates regularly.
-The status file, that refer to the skeleton of the code, is described in the ~abinit/doc/developers/programmer_guide.txt .
+The status file, that refer to the skeleton of the code, is described in the ~abinit/doc/developers/programmer_guide.txt.
 You might take advantage of the time of the run to explore the files contained in the ~abinit/doc/users directory and the ~abinit/doc/developers directory.
 The README files provided interesting entry points in the documentation of the code.

 Coming back to the file tbase4_7.out ...
 You will notice that the SCF convergence is rather satisfactory, for all the cases (3, 4 or 5 metal layers).

 For the 3 aluminum layer case, one has the non-relaxed total energy: